In this article...

 Especially helpful for remote teams, a centralized repository for files, documents, tasks, and messages eliminates a lot of time digging up information or investing in a separate knowledge management tool.
 A centralized database presents all important information needed for projects or workflows.
 Some systems offer a searchable database, making centralized information all the more valuable.
 Because it’s all visible, all documents and files stay up to date with no repeated work.

 With the number of products available, knowing which one will best suit your business can be tough.
 Be sure the system you choose integrates with systems you already use to streamline processes.
-Write down the features that matter most to your business instead of choosing the most popular software.
+Write down the features that matter most to your business instead of choosing the most popular collaborative software.
 Watching a product demo video is also helpful in making your choice.
 These videos show common features and give you an idea of the system’s general workings.